tkomarlu/ReceiptTrack/README.md

 | Entertainment | 0.98 | 0.98 | 0.98 | 13172 |
 | Food and Drink | 0.98 | 0.97 | 0.98 | 7886 |
 | Home and Office | 0.97 | 0.98 | 0.98 | 10226 |

+F1 score is the harmonic mean between precision and recall for

 ### Design Layout
 ![](ReadMeImages/Wireframe.png)